ClickHouse/ClickHouse/docs/en/development/architecture.md

 ## Threads and jobs {#threads-and-jobs}

 To execute queries and do side activities ClickHouse allocates threads from one of thread pools to avoid frequent thread creation and destruction.
-There are a few thread pools, which are selected depending on a purpose of a job:
+There are a few thread pools, which are selected depending on a purpose and structure of a job:
   * Server pool for incoming client sessions.
+  * Global thread pool for general purpose jobs, background activities and standalone threads.
   * IO thread pool for jobs that are mostly blocked on some IO and are not CPU-intensive.
-  * Global thread pool for general purpose jobs, background activities and standalone threads.
+  * Background pools for periodic tasks.
+  * Pools for preemptable tasks that can be split into steps.

 Server pool is a `Poco::ThreadPool` class instance defined in `Server::main()` method.
 It can have at most `max_connection` threads.
 Every thread is dedicated to a single active connection.